UnibaGEO/UGLC_point/README.md

     more statistical details, without delving into the specifics of each event.

-- <b> FATALITIES: </b> the content of this field contains the number of fatalities related to the event (if explicit), where the NaN values are represented by the value -99999
+- <b> FATALITIES: </b> the content of this field contains the number of fatalities related to the record (if explicit), where the NaN values are represented by the value -99999

-- <b> INJURIES: </b> the content of this field contains the number of injuries related to the event (if explicit), where the NaN values are represented by the value -99999
+- <b> INJURIES: </b> the content of this field contains the number of injuries related to the record (if explicit), where the NaN values are represented by the value -99999

-- <b> NOTES: </b> the content of this field contains the notes and information relate to the event (if explicit)
+- <b> NOTES: </b> the content of this field contains the notes and information relate to the record (if explicit)

-- <b> LINKS: </b>  the content of this field contains the link to the source of the event report or study (if explicit)
+- <b> LINKS: </b>  the content of this field contains the link to the source of the record report or study (if explicit)

 --------------------------------------------------------